Mithilesh123-mlrit/AI-POWERED-POTHOLE-DETECTION/README.md

 T.Vineeth,
 S.Vikram,

-**NOTE** :Soft copies of Documentation,Patent,PPT,Abstract were uploaded for detailed information.
+**NOTE** : Documentation, Patent, PPT, Abstract details are available in this repository for reference.